Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 -

-Avoid taking multiple images from nearly identical positions and angles, as they add redundancy without improving quality.
+Avoid taking multiple images from nearly identical positions and angles, as they add redundancy without improving data quality.

 Flat Scenes